Improving the Accessibility of Social Media for Public Service

 Tips for Making Tweets Accessible

 - Consider having tweets compiled and digests sent via email.
-For example, Disability.gov allows users to subscribe to tweets by signing up to receive email alerts using GovDelivery services.
+For example, Disability.gov (site is now retired) allows users to subscribe to tweets by signing up to receive email alerts using GovDelivery services.
 Email can be a more accessible method for reading information for some users and also provides another opportunity for all followers to receive messages that might have been overlooked in a busy timeline.

 - If possible, avoid using unfamiliar acronyms that would sound strange if read by a screen reader or that could be confusing to some readers.
 If space allows, try to spell out the acronyms instead, or use a different way to convey the information.